-Water Pollution Prevention Project Toolkit
+Water Pollution Prevention Toolkit

-Waste Reduction and Recycling Project Toolkit
+Waste Reduction & Recycling Toolkit

 This toolkit explores the waste on a typical school campus – from what can be found in the trash cans after each meal is served, to classrooms and school offices.
 This exploration will help your group reduce waste on campus by creating goals, relationships with key stakeholders and offering a variety of options to reduce waste on campus.
-This toolkit contains a waste audit guide, waste reduction interview and step by step instructions on how to set up a waste reduction project on a school campus.
+This toolkit contains a waste audit guide, waste reduction interview and step-by-step instructions on how to set up a waste reduction project on a school campus.

-Project Guide: Water Pollution & Prevention Education Campaign
+Water Pollution & Prevention Education Campaign

 An education campaign is a great way to inform a specific audience about the issues related to stormwater pollution and ways people can address these issues.
 This guide will help your group raise awareness about stormwater pollution through an education campaign.

-Project Guide: Waste Reduction & Recycling Education Campaign
+Waste Reduction & Recycling Education Campaign

 An education campaign is a great way to inform and address waste issues to a specific audience.
 This guide will help your group raise awareness about waste through an educational campaign.